G4bi567/sphinx-tm-template/source/index.rst

     You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Création d’un forum pour les étudiants du Collège du Sud
+Création d’un forum d'entraide pour les étudiants du Collège du Sud
 ============================

 ..  toctree::